TypeStrong/grunt-ts/README.md

 **When specifying tsconfig as a boolean**
 In this scenario, grunt-ts will use all settings from the `tsconfig.json` file in the same folder as `Gruntfile.js`.
+  * If an `include` property is present in the `tsconfig.json` file:
+    * Grunt-ts will emulate the native tsconfig behavior of TypeScript with regards to the `include` array and `exclude` array (if present).
+    * Note: Grunt-ts will fail the Grunt pipeline if an `include` property is present in the `tsconfig.json` file and grunt-ts has `overwriteFilesGlob` or `updateFiles` set to true.
+These settings were developed for a time before `include` was available, and they don't make sense to use with it.
   * If a `filesGlob` property is present in the `tsconfig.json` file:
     * It will be evaluated, and any identified files will be added to the compilation context.
     * If a `files` property is present, it will be modified with the result from evaluating the `filesGlob` that is present **inside** `tsconfig.json` (the `files` element will **not** be updated with the results from any glob inside `Gruntfile.js`).